tw93/Pake/README_EN.md

 ## Features

-🏂 **Small**：Nearly 40 times smaller than the Electron shell package, less than 3M ([Data](https://static.tw93.fun/img/pakedata.png)).
+- 🏂 **Small**：Nearly 40 times smaller than the Electron shell package, less than 3M ([Data](https://static.tw93.fun/img/pakedata.png)).
-😂 **Fast**：Using the Rust Tauri, the performance experience is much lighter and faster than JS, memory is much smaller.
+- 😂 **Fast**：Using the Rust Tauri, the performance experience is much lighter and faster than JS, memory is much smaller.
-🩴 **Special**：Not just packaged, with universal shortcut pass-through, immersive windows, drag-and-drop, packaged style compatibility.
+- 🩴 **Special**：Not just packaged, with universal shortcut pass-through, immersive windows, drag-and-drop, packaged style compatibility.
-🐶 **Toy**：Just a very simple little toy, a way to play with Rust instead of the old idea of shelling the web
+- 🐶 **Toy**：Just a very simple little toy, a way to play with Rust instead of the old idea of shelling the web.

 ## Download